fp-santos/fp-santos.github.io/_pages/positions.md

 nav_order: 5
 ---

-## PhD position(s): Responsible Link-Recommendations in Dynamic Environments
+## PhD position(s): Responsible Link-Recommendations and Social Dynamics
 --

 Have you always wanted to develop computational models to understand human social dynamics?
 Are you passionate about designing recommendation algorithms that are fair and positively impact society?
 Do you enjoy working in an international and interdisciplinary research setting, at the interface of computer science, recommendation systems, computational social science, and behavioral sciences?
 If so, we have the right position for you!
 We are looking for ambitious doctoral students to join the ERC project RE-LINK (Responsible Link-Recommendations in Dynamic Environments), at the University of Amsterdam.